CoinOPS-Official/RetroFE/docs/META_INFORMATION.md

 ## MAME xml files

-MAME xml files are the output of the -listxml output of MAME.
+MAME xml files are the output of the -listxml option of MAME.

 [Back](README.md)